iprathammishra/DSAwC-/pointers/info.md

 > Checkout /pointers/iv_point2point.cpp for code snippets.

 _Don't worry we will see the use-cases of pointer-to-pointer in the upcoming project sections._

+### Poiners as functions arguments - call by reference

+So, its pretty cool actually.

+Basically, it has two major components that needs to be understood here.
+One, is that its just implementing and using de-referencing with user-defined functions and the second, is that instead of passing the normal variables as the arguments we pass the address of the variables.

+> Checkout /pointers/v_call.cpp for code snippets.